|You can be admitted to a Mississippi university by meeting any of the following criteria:

 Complete the College Preparatory Curriculum (CPC) with a minimum 2.00 high school GPA on the CPC and a score of 18 or higher on the ACT* (Composite); or

-Satisfy the NCAA standards for student athletes who are "full-qualifiers" under Division I guidelines; or
+Satisfy the NCAA standards for student athletes who are "full-qualifiers" or "academic redshirts" under Division I guidelines; or

 Students who do not meet the above criteria are nonetheless eligible for admission.
 Such students must participate, however, in an on-campus placement process at the university of their choice.